 |No integration logic is required- all new jobs will be created using the same template job.||

-Option 1: Maintain custom integration mapping or integration logic which dictates how jobs should be assigned to a particular template (e.g. all jobs in Cost Center A and Location A should be created using Greenhouse Template Job A).
+Option 1: Maintain custom integration mapping or integration logic that dictates how jobs should be assigned to a particular template (for instance, all jobs in Cost Center A and Location A should be created using Greenhouse Recruiting template job A).

 If there are no new job approvals configured for your organization, new jobs will automatically be added as Open.
-However if you have default approval flows configured in Greenhouse to open new jobs, then new jobs added through the API will be in Draft mode until they are approved.
-Each job will inherit the approval flows set for all new jobs, or for the Department and / or Offices the job is assigned to, if you have Department and Office specific flows configured.
+However, if you have default approval flows configured in Greenhouse Recruiting to open new jobs, then new jobs added through the API will be in Draft mode until they are approved.
+Each job will inherit the approval flows set for all new jobs, or for the department and / or offices the job is assigned to if you have department- and office-specific flows configured.

 If no department and / or offices are assigned in the API request to create the job, the new job will inherit the department and / or offices set on the template job and their corresponding default approval flows.